History of Texas: Reconstruction

 Even after news of the Emancipation Proclamation arrived in Galveston on June 19, 1865, creating the celebration of Juneteenth, slave owners withheld the news.
-It was not uncommon for them to delay telling the formerly enslaved people until after the harvest, according to historian Elizabeth Hayes Turner in her comprehensive essay, “Juneteenth: Emancipation and Memory"."
-The State suffered little during the war, but trade and finance were disrupted.
+It was not uncommon for them to delay telling the formerly enslaved people until after the harvest, according to historian Elizabeth Hayes Turner in her comprehensive essay, "Juneteenth: Emancipation and Memory".
+The state suffered little during the war, but trade and finance were disrupted.
 Angry returning veterans seized state property, and Texas went through a period of extensive violence and disorder.
 Most outrages took place in northern Texas; outlaws based in the Indian Territory plundered and murdered without distinction of party.

 President Andrew Johnson appointed Union General A. J. Hamilton as provisional governor on June 17, 1865.
 Hamilton had been a prominent politician before the war.
 He granted amnesty to ex-Confederates if they promised to support the Union in the future, appointing some to office.
 On March 30, 1870, although Texas did not meet all the requirements, Congress restored Texas to the Union.

 Many free blacks were able to become businessmen and leaders.
-Through the young Republican Party, blacks rapidly gained political power.
-Indeed, blacks comprised 90% of the Texas Republican Party during the 1880s.
-Norris Wright Cuney, an African American from Galveston, rose to the chairmanship of the Texas Republican Party and even the national committeeman.
+Through the young Republican Party, blacks gained political power.
+Blacks comprised 90% of the Texas Republican Party during the 1880s.
+Norris Wright Cuney, an African American from Galveston, rose to the chairmanship of the Texas Republican Party and the national committeeman.